Tebaks/Codingame-Code4Life/README.md

 In bronze I decided to play more aggresively and I create a attack function.

  ## Attack Function
-I'm looking enemy robot's first sample and I check if I block it with only taking 1 molecule, if I can I take that molecule anyway.
+I'm looking enemy robot's first sample and I check if I block it with only taking 1 moleculei if I can block just take it.
+Result of this sometimes I have so many unneccesary molecules but this function increase my win rate by %10-15.

  ## Choosing Sample
  I change my sample pick method.